d-zentz/Distorion-pedal/RESULTS.md

 ## Lightly distorted signal
-These pictures show what the signal looks like when there is a small amount of distortion
+These pictures show what the signal looks like when there is a small amount of distortion.

 ![light_sig](/images/Lightly_dis_osc.png)
 ![light_sig](/images/lightly_dis_sim.png)

 ## Heavily distorted signal
-These pictures show what the signal looks like when there is a large amount of distrion
+These pictures show what the signal looks like when there is a large amount of distrion.

 ![Heavy_sig](/images/heavy_dis_osc.png)
 ![Heavy_sig](/images/heavy_dis_sim.png)